Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: Introduction

 A common assumption behind all these methods above is that the operator in VIs is Lipschitz continuous and monotone.
 However, modern nonconvex-nonconcave saddle-point optimization problems such as those appeared in deep learning go beyond monotone VIs and hence the existing results fail to apply in non-monotone settings.
 This motivates a surge of interest to generalized VIs and its associated algorithms \cite{2015On,2017stochastic,JMLR:v22:20-533,2020efficient,2020simple,lee2021fast,grimmer2021landscape}.
 We restrict our attention to the line of research that relaxes the Lipschitz continuity and monotonicity assumptions.

-The revolution of Lipschitzness happened about five years ago in the field of convex optimization \cite{Bauschke2016A,Lu2016relatively}.
+The concept of relative Lipschitzness appeared about five years ago in the field of convex optimization \cite{Bauschke2016A,Lu2016relatively}.
 Following a basic observation on the classic proximal gradient, the authors of \cite{Bauschke2016A} proposed the Lipschitz-like/convexity condition to replace the usual Lipschitz continuity property.
 This property was also independently discovered by the authors of \cite{Lu2016relatively} under the name of relative smoothness.
 Recently, the notion of relative smoothness was extended to monotone VIs in \cite{2020Relative}.
-The extension is not trivial since the formulation in VIs is quiet different from that in optimization.
-It has been proved that the relative Lipschitzness is a very suitable tool to convergence analysis for several extragradient-type methods applied to monotone VIs \cite{2020Relative,2021Extragradient}.
+The extension is not trivial since the formulation in VIs is quite different from that in optimization.
+It has been illustrated that the relative Lipschitzness is a very suitable tool to convergence analysis for several extragradient-type methods applied to monotone VIs \cite{2020Relative,2021Extragradient}.

-Regarding to the relaxing of monotonicity, the work \cite{2015On} may be the first to consider generalized monotone VIs whose operators are not necessarily monotone.
+Regarding to the relaxation of monotonicity, generalized monotone VIs, whose operators are not necessarily monotone, were considered in the past few years; see e.g. the work \cite{2015On}.
 In the community of machine learning, the generalized monotone assumption \cite{2015On} was rediscovered in the work \cite{2017stochastic} under the name of variational coherence.
 In order to study weakly-convex-weakly-concave min-max problems for the training of generative adversarial networks, the authors of \cite{JMLR:v22:20-533} proposed a weakly monotone condition for VIs.
 With the similar motivation, the authors of \cite{2020efficient} introduced a new class of structured nonconvex-nonconcave min-max optimization problems by proposing a weak MVI (Minty variational inequality) condition, under which they proved sublinear convergence on the squared gradient norm for an EG-type method, named EG+ method.
 Another recent work \cite{2020simple} introduced a generalized strong monotonicity condition, with which the authors showed linear convergence for their proposed operator extrapolation method.
 It should be noted that all these mentioned works were done under the Lipschitz continuity assumption.